mou-hao/cpp-match/README.md

 ### Alternative Pattern
 An _alternative pattern_ matches if any of the patterns in it matches.
-Whether the alternative pattern passes any value to the labmda on the right hand side depends on the first from left-to-right that matches.
+Whether the alternative pattern passes any value to the labmda on the right hand side depends on the first pattern from left to right that matches.

 #### Requirements
 Depends on the patterns you specify.